robszy/ps2usb/README.md

 Features
 ----------

-* Full featured keyboard with system keys and 3 mouse mouse supported
+* Full featured keyboard with system keys and 3 button mouse supported
 * Suspend and wakeup from system keys on keyboard
 * Debug key errors capability
 * Nice diode effect in sleep mode